sahajDahal/os_project1/devlog.md

 b.
 Plan for this session:
 Next, I plan to test full end-to-end functionality, ensuring the driver correctly logs actions, communicates with the encryption service, and handles errors smoothly.
 After that, I’ll clean up the code, add comments, and verify that the QUIT sequence properly shuts down all processes.

+2025-10-19 – 8:48 PM

+a.
+Thoughts so far:
+I completed and tested the full system, the logger, encryption, and driver programs now all work together.
+The driver successfully communicates with both services using pipes, handles input validation, and logs every action correctly.
+It feels satisfying to see the entire setup functioning as described in the project instructions.

+b.
+Plan for this session:
+Finalize the code cleanup and confirm that all example runs match the expected outputs.
+I’ll also review the log formatting and ensure that no passwords are recorded.
+Once everything looks consistent, I’ll prepare the repository for submission.